slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The success formula: solve your own problems and freely share the solutions." (...)
 "The price of growth is outgrowing people." (...)
-"Predicting failure is easier than predicting success."
+"Predicting failure is easier than predicting success." (...)
+"When working, surround yourself with people more successful than you.
+When playing, surround yourself with people happier than you."
 -- Naval Ravikant*

 ### On barriers to success